ganesh2583/react-babel-webpack/README.md

 Start the application in Dev Mode on port : 8080
 `npm start`

-To run tests in the backgroung
+To run tests in the background
 `npm run test:watch`

 ```